Why Choose SMS

 SMS examples of Academic Excellence

-Our teachers, teaching assistants, and staff will know your child's name, their learning style, their strengths and limitations, and we will engage them daily with focused expertise, unwavering commitment, firm discipline, and genuine love.
+Our teachers, teaching assistants, and staff will know your child's name, their learning style, their strengths and limitations, and we will engage them daily with focused expertise, unwavering commitment, and genuine love.
 Differentiated learning and small-group instruction are woven throughout a rigorous academic curriculum.
 We accelerate children who are ready to advance, while ensuring that children who require extra help get exactly that.
 Lower teacher-student radios mean your child receives greater attention.
 We have a 12:1 student to faculty ratio and an average class size of 25.
 Our homeroom and resource teachers, along with our counselor, work together to address the needs of each child.

 State-of-the-art technology: As a truly 21st century Catholic school in Montgomery County, we seamlessly integrate modern facilities and cutting-edge classroom technology.
 Smart boards in every classroom, 1:1 Chromebooks for middle-school students, 1:1 iPads and new iMacs for lower grades, regular Scantron testing (which provides individual skills assessments to assist with small-group placements), and a computer cart for portable technology all work together with our dedicated staff to provide enriched, challenging learning.
 Recently renovated state-of-the-art Science Lab, including a 3-D printer.